If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 WordPress is the most user-friendly CMS out there.

-You need only two things to get up and running with your WordPress blog – a blog name and Hosting.
-And getting Hosting and a blog name doesn’t cost an arm and leg.
+You need only two things to get your WordPress blog up and running—a blog name and Hosting.
+Getting Hosting and a blog name doesn’t cost a lot.

 Adaptation and Flexibility

-Initially, WordPress was designed to be a blog publishing platform, but it has evolved over the years to adapt to any website needs – thanks to regular updates and advancements.
+Initially, WordPress was designed as a blog publishing platform, but thanks to regular updates and advancements, it has evolved over the years to adapt to any website’s needs.

 Now, you can build any online business with WordPress.
-Whatever your website needs, WordPress allows for adaptation and flexibility.
+Whatever your website needs, WordPress offers adaptability and flexibility.

 Regularly Updated

-WordPress core updates usually happen two to three times yearly, while several minor updates occur within the year.
+WordPress core updates usually happen two to three times a year, with several minor updates throughout the year.

-Since then, WordPress has gone through numerous bug fixes to several major release updates.
+Since then, WordPress has undergone numerous bug fixes and several major releases.

 You can find the WordPress version update history here.